-In general, rehabilitation is often the best path for people addicted to substances like kratom.
-Rehab allows them to fully address and receive treatment for their substance abuse problems, and intensive rehab programs will usually integrate a combination of group therapy, individualized therapy, and supplemental therapies and activities.
+In general, a rehabilitation program is often the best path for people quitting kratom.
+Rehab allows them to fully address and receive treatment for their substance use problems, and intensive rehab programs can integrate a combination of group and individualized therapy, and supplemental healing activities.

 - Long-term residential

 - Partial hospitalization

 You may be wondering if you need any kind of rehab for your kratom addiction, but as a general rule, anyone who is dependent on a substance can benefit greatly from treatment.